VISTA and San Diego Drug LAWYER

 Drug Cultivation and Manufacturing: 11278 (HS) and 11379.6 (HS)

 One of the most serious drug crimes is the production or cultivation of drugs, covered by the California Health and Safety Codes 11278 (HS) and 11379.6 (HS).
-That’s because these crimes involve creating drugs to sell on the market, many of which are dangerous to use and to produce due to toxic ingredients that are often potentially explosive substances.
-These charges are always felonies, so anyone accused of these crimes should contact a top San Diego drug manufacturing lawyer as soon as possible.
+These crimes are punished more severely because they involve creating drugs to sell on the market, many of which are dangerous to use and to produce due to toxic ingredients that are often potentially explosive substances.
+These charges are always felonies, so anyone accused of these crimes should contact a top drug manufacturing lawyer as soon as possible.

 What is Drug Manufacturing?